lillie-j/ci-cd-template/README.md

 #### 3. Set Matrix Variables
-Matrix builds allow parallel execution of jobs with different inputs, improving efficiency.
 In this workflow, the Docker Build job uses a matrix strategy to build multiple images concurrently.

 Each matrix entry defines a build context, which is the directory used as the root for the Docker build.
 The Dockerfile for each image must reside within its corresponding build context.